Doctor SpinThe PR BlogInternal CommunicationsThe Sword of Certainty: Information is Power

 At a military training ground, an instructor faced 20 fresh recruits.
 It was time for an early morning round of pushups.
 With a stern voice, the instructor commanded the recruits to the ground.
 “Down!
 Up!
 Down!
 Up!”

 The instructor refused to reveal the number of pushups required, and the recruits felt their strength wane quickly under the psychological weight of uncertainty.
-“I wonder how many pushups he will have us do,” they all thought to themselves.
+“I wonder how many pushups he will have us do,” they all thought.

 By the 18th pushup, half of the group had succumbed to the strain.
 The instructor, observing the ten weary soldiers, finally called a halt.
 The instructor left the lesson of the day unspoken.